skyzh/BlueSense/README.md

 This repo contains frontend of the BlueSense project.
-The next generation of BlueSense is built with Vue, which builds and deploys significantly faster and has a smaller packaged size than the legacy version using Angular.
+The next generation of BlueSense is built with Vue, which builds and deploys significantly faster and has a smaller bundle size than the legacy version using Angular.
+BlueSense site in this generation focuses on two functionalities: real-time report and historical data archive.
+It's is aimed at reducing bundle size and speeding up loading.
+Therefore, I substitute dependencies such as Angular, firebase and chart.js for Vue, firebase REST API and hand-made chart component.

 ## Related Projects